Taking The Plunge

 "Our unique selling point is our handdrawn designs, coupled with a very professional approach to dealing with our customers.
 "We always communicate by letter, not by email, and when we design, we will sit down for a few hours with a customer and go and visit the site before producing the drawings.
 Not many retailers invest that number of man-hours in each bathroom.
 "People want to be more involved with the designs, with storage solutions and mood lighting.
 It is something we are very good at and part of the complete service we offer."
 What is clear on meeting Martin McDonagh is that he is dedicated to his showroom.
 He is also very passionate about his work and speaks highly of the Ripples group as a whole.
 He comments: "It is difficult to start any business, but it would be a lot more difficult without being part of the Ripples franchise operation.
-"Having the framework in place makes it a lot less stressful, because we have the safety net of an established supplier relationship, good guidance from the franchisor as well as help and advice on administration and accounting.
+"Having the framework in place makes it a lot less stressful because we have the safety net of an established supplier relationship, good guidance from the franchisor as well as help and advice on administration and accounting.

 The value of all this more than outweighs the fee."
-Sales in the first three years have been hugely promising, with Martin smashing all of his targets and exceeding all expectations for a new business.
+Sales in the first five years have been hugely promising, with Martin smashing all of his targets and exceeding all expectations for a new business.
 This is one young entrepreneur with drive, determination and an eye for what works in business.
 And what's even more evident, is that with the support and advice from the Ripples group, this franchisee has a very exciting future ahead.

 Contact us for more information on a Ripples franchise